Marzenah/ProPublicaSearches/README.md

   ![GUI image](GUI_run_image.png)

 ## Install ##
-To run this program you will need Python3 and the following modules: tkinter, requests, matplotlib, pytest, pandas, and numpy.
-All six modules can be installed using the provided requirements.txt file by calling a command:
+To run this program you will need Python3 and the following modules: tkinter, requests, matplotlib, pytest.
+All four modules can be installed using the provided requirements.txt file by calling a command:

 `pip install -r requirements.txt`